 RECOMMENDATION TO APPROVE A QUOTE FROM POM IN THE AMOUNT OF $5,646.80 FOR PARKING METERS.
 ALSO, APPROVE A QUOTE FROM POM IN THE AMOUNT OF $610 FOR THE HANDHELD PROGRAMMER.

-On a motion by T. Bell, seconded by N. McGaw, and voted on unanimously, Council approved a quote from POM in the amount of $5,646.80 for parking meters and a quote from POM in the amount of $610 for a hand held programmer.
+On a motion by T. Bell, seconded by N. McGaw, and voted on unanimously, Council approved a quote from POM in the amount of $5,646.80 for parking meters and a quote from POM in the amount of $610 for a hand-held programmer.

 RECOMMENDATION TO APPROVE HIRING JANE HYDE AS THE SECONDARY COMPOST SITE ATTENDANT AT THE RATE OF $15 PER HOUR.

 On a motion by N. McGaw, seconded by J. Garman, and voted on 0-7, Council rejects the recommendation to hire Jane Hyde as the secondary compost site attendant at the rate of $15 per hour.
-Ms. Hyde notified the town she is no longer interested in the position.
+Ms. Hyde notified the Town she is no longer interested in the position.

 RECOMMENDATION TO APPROVE REMOVING 65 E. 4TH STREET AREA FOR PARKING AND TURN THIS AREA BACK INTO RESIDENTIAL PERMIT PARKING FOR RESIDENTS OF E. 4TH STREET WITH #4 PERMITS.